Don't let your dog hang their head out the car window. Here's why

 Why do dogs stick their heads out the window?

-“Many dogs enjoy feeling the wind on their faces as the car moves, and they can explore all the smells in the air,” Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+“Many dogs enjoy feeling the wind on their faces as the car moves, and they can explore all the smells in the air,” Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.

 Dogs are naturally curious animals, and sticking their head out of the window helps them to adapt better to the environment around them.
 But dogs don’t understand the dangers associated with the pastime, but as pet parents — it’s our responsibility to learn about them.